ProlificsPanther/Docker-Panther/README.md

   * Tomcat.zip(included)
   * TestMigration.zip(included)
   * lynx.rpm (character mode browser, suited for Linux systems)
-  * docker-entrypoint.sh ( keeps catalina and Panther App running)
+  * docker-entrypoint.sh (keeps Catalina and Panther App running)

  # Prerequisites: (Optional)
    Enable port 8080 from your host machine so that you can check your URL outside the host machine also.